Iwofa Alaba: Enu re ni o Pa o!

 Some bed time story….!
 Any volunteer to translate this Yoruba folklore into other languages for the benefit of our friends who couldn’t read the story in the language in which it is written…I will much appreciate it, if I can get people to translate please.

 Less I forget…My paternal grand pa told us this story long time ago in the early 1980’s!
 Adieu Grand Pa Alhaji Agboola Garuba!
 I miss you pampering me then!
 May Allah admit you into Aljannat Firdaus.
-He died on Eid-adha Day that we had in 1987!
+He died on Eid-adha Day 1987!.

 As adapted from Oral rendition by Tajudeen Adeyemi Garuba

-Click the following link to download the Ms-word Format of the story:
+Click the following link to download the pdf Format of the story:

 Iwofa Alaba-by Tjdeen-2011